Junks5020/deepe-docs/docs/user-guide/deployed-models.md

 ---

-## Register as Thirdparty Model
+## Register as Third-party Model

 To use a deployed model across DeepExtension modules:

 1. Click **"Register"** on the deployed model entry
-2. The model will be added to the [Thirdparty Models](thirdparty-models.md) list.
+2. The model will be added to the [Third-party Models](thirdparty-models.md) list.

 > Requires integration with a compatible LLM deployment backend (e.g., Ollama or LMStudio)